Technowise/spottit/README.md

 * 0.0.32
   * Enhancement: Added 'I give up!'
 Button to abort game, added 'Join' button for users to subscribe to the subreddit in game Resume and Aborted views.
 * 0.0.33
   * Bug fix: Fixed logic for showing 'Join button in the Resume game view.
+* 0.0.34
+  * Bug fix: Flair selected was not getting applied to post through submitPost call.
+It is addressed now by using setPostFlair after the submitPost call.

 ## Links
 ### Demo